shiftylilbastrd/Necroparlor/PROJECT_STATUS.md

   dashboard redesign, branch-selection in the update system, and several smaller fixes) has been merged into `main`, and the Pi has been switched back to tracking `main`.
-- **`add-webcam` is now an active feature branch** (started 2026-09-12): adding an optional USB webcam - live view + per-mode timelapse.
-See the "Camera / timelapse" load-bearing-decisions section below.
-Not yet run against real hardware - see Open threads.
+- **`add-webcam` (started 2026-09-12) has been merged into `main` (2026-09-14).** Everything from the webcam work - live view + per-mode timelapse, the camera MJPG/fps fixes, the header/nav UI batch, the README rewrite and GPIO pinout diagram, the jumper-color recolor and 3.3V/5V DHT22 wiring correction, and the sensorpush cleanup - is now on `main`.
+Verified directly by comparing both branches in a fresh
+  clone: `main` fully contains every `add-webcam` commit, 0 remaining divergence. **Merged via GitHub Desktop's local merge+push, not a GitHub PR** - worth remembering because that path does NOT delete the source branch automatically the way a PR merge (with "Delete branch" clicked, or auto-delete-head-branches enabled) does; `add-webcam` stayed on the remote until manually deleted afterward.
+Still not run against real deployed hardware - see Open threads' camera/timelapse entries above for what remains unconfirmed on that front regardless of which branch it lives on now.
 - **Pi 4 8GB migration completed (2026-09-13)** - moved the existing SD
   card into the Pi 4 as planned (no re-flash/re-clone needed; Raspberry Pi OS auto-detected the board via device-tree).
 Original motivation: